 How to Apply

 Before applying for the benefit, you must apply as a non-degree student and register for course(s).
-Once you register for classes, the tuition remission benefits is a two-step process - you must:
+Once you register, the tuition remission benefits process is completed through the GWeb portal.
+For more information please visit the Tuition Remission website.

 * Please Note: You must apply for tuition remission benefits EVERY SEMESTER.*